Cerissa Desrosiers PsyD, Clinical Director

 In addition to her job in psychiatry, Danielle has a special fondness for travel, country music and giant dogs, especially her beloved Newfoundland, “Bernard”.

-Brittany Murphy, PsyD, Assistant Clinical Director
+Brittany Murphy, PsyD, Program Director

 Brittany is a Licensed Clinical Psychologist who specializes in treating children, adolescents, and families.
 Brittany received her master’s and doctorate degrees in clinical psychology from William James College in Newton, Massachusetts.
 She completed her pre-doctoral internship at Riverbend Community Mental Health, where she provided individual, family, and group therapy to children of all ages.
 Prior to Riverbend, Brittany trained at the Massachusetts Mental Health Center’s partial hospital program in Boston, MA and South Bay Mental Health in Lowell, MA.
 She has received intensive training in child and adolescent psychology, dialectical behavior therapy (DBT) and telemental health.
 Her primary clinical interests surround children and families, suicide and self-injury, and the use of digital technology in clinical practice.
 For this reason, Brittany designed a mobile app to augment DBT treatment for adolescents.